“Even without the fear and anxiety, would this be something I would like to be able to do?” – Andy Molinsky

 Having a goal makes you look forward to something attainable that may not be in your comfort zone (at the moment).

-Then the question of how and when to reach out of our comfort zones comes up.
+Then the question of how to get out of your comfort zone comes up.

 When it comes to career change, more likely than not you’ll be faced with the choice to break out of your comfort zone to progress down a new path that may be full of unknowns.